 Cognitive Behavior Therapy (CBT) may give people the support they need to detox and treat the underlying causes of CUD.
 Through CBT, many people learn about false or negative thought patterns that have contributed to their CUD and are able to replace these with true and positive thought patterns.
 CBT may also explore when and why people first used pot, and may allow them to process any unresolved wounds.

-Cognitive Behavior Therapy at Thriveworks Bristol, TN
+Cognitive Behavior Therapy at Thriveworks Bristol, VA

 Have you felt your cannabis use slip out of your control?
 Is a little voice nagging you that it may be time to get help?
 We understand, and the therapists at Thriveworks Bristol are ready to support you as you treat CUD.